dentolos19/AniListNet/README.md

 A simple .NET API wrapper for [AniList](https://anilist.co)!

 This project is designed to bring you a simpler way to access and interact with the AniList API.
-For more information about the API itself, visit [AniList APIv2 docs](https://anilist.gitbook.io/anilist-apiv2-docs).
+For more information about the API itself, visit the [AniList Docs](https://docs.anilist.co).

 ## ⚒️ Usage